 Prior to joining Pierce Atwood, Dan was a director at Rackemann Sawyer & Brewster, where he was co-chair of the Real Estate Department, Group Leader of the Environmental and Land Use Group, and a member of that firm’s Executive Committee.
 Before entering law school he worked for three years as a geologist with Sohio Petroleum Company in San Francisco.

-- Selected to The Best Lawyers in America® in the areas of Real Estate and Land Use and Zoning Law (2015 - present)
+- Recognized by The Best Lawyers in America® for Land Use & Zoning Law and Real Estate Law (2015 - present)

-- Member, Greater Boston Chamber of Commerce, Regional Real Estate Development Leadership Council
+- Greater Boston Chamber of Commerce, Regional Real Estate Development Leadership Council

 - Boston Bar Association (Section on Environmental Law)